GareArc/AutoDav/README.md

     The service will start with the configurations defined in your `.env` file.

-## WebDAV Data Location

-All your files will be stored in the `data` folder.
-To access them via WebDAV, navigate to the `/data` path.

 ## Accessing the File Browser

-Once the service is running, you can access the file browser at:
+Once the service is running, you cn access the file browser at:

 ```shell
 # http